We were notified today that Electric Blue Waves has been placed on the

 If you’re not a voting member, we would still appreciate you spreading the

 word to everyone you know about this great moment.
 After all, this has all

 happened because of your amazing support over the years.

 Feel free to reach out to everyone you know by Email, on Facebook,

 Twitter, and all other social media sites.

 Thanks so much for all of your help and consideration.

-The concert featured Neil Young, Stephen Stills & The Riders, Jakob Dylan, War On Drugs, Chris Stills and many others.
+older dating site uk The concert featured Neil Young, Stephen Stills & The Riders, Jakob Dylan, War On Drugs, Chris Stills and many others.
 Hosted by Jack Black, Stephen Stills and his family produced the event along with the Autism Speaks Foundation and key supporters.

-Our great friend and production partner Michael Frondelli invited us to the show and we were thrilled to support such a great cause.
+look at here Our great friend and production partner Michael Frondelli invited us to the show and we were thrilled to support such a great cause.
 Michael is one of the producers of the event and we plan to be there again next year.

 Electric Blue Waves’ first release, “Human Error” is an amalgamation of iconic influences.
 The 70’s romance of the Hemi-revved Springsteen streets of the Jersey shore and the lush palm tree lined Beach Boys boulevards of L.A. are not foreign landscapes in these tunes.
 Their cynical slant meshes with an optimistic lean in a fascinating meld of emotion on tunes like “Goodbye Cruel World” and “Human Error” while their innermost imaginings of love and promise come shining through on “It’s Your Energy,” all done with pitch perfect harmonies throughout and stand-up rock grooves that excite and demand repeated plays.